 resident’s project with little direction from the faculty.

-the second year of residency.
-The second year resident may act as the
+during the second year of residency.
+The second year resident may act as

 a.
 Audiovisual Lecture Series.
 This consists of a series of tape lectures